dutchpsycho/Syscall-Proxy/README.md

 ## Features;
 - Extracts **system service numbers (SSNs)** directly from `ntdll.dll` export's table (EAT)
-- Generates **syscall stubs** to invoke syscalls directly, avoiding user-mode hooks, this is done by creating the same stub that would be seen in NTDLL, but for our own process.
+- Generates **syscall stubs** to invoke syscalls directly, avoiding user-mode hooks, this is done by creating the same stub that would be seen in `ntdll.dll`, but for our own process.

-## Core Concepts
+## Fundementals

 ### **System Service Number (SSN) Extraction**
 The project identifies system service numbers from the `ntdll.dll` export table:
 1. Maps `ntdll.dll` into memory using `CreateFileMapping` and `MapViewOfFile`, if this was done through LoadLibrary it is likely to be flagged by EDR/AC.
-2. Validates the DOS and NT headers.
+2. PE Validation
 3. Parses the export directory to locate functions prefixed with `Nt`.
 4. Extracts SSNs by analyzing the function prologue;
    - `mov r10, rcx`